cliffjsgit/class8-slides/slides.md

 +++++

 You can use pickle to store non-strings in a database.
-In fact, this combination is so common that it has been encapsulated in a module called shelve.
+In fact, this combination is so common that it has been encapsulated in a module called shelve which works almost identically to dmb in manner of opening, defining, modifying, and accesing objects.

 +++++